 Smart card authentication

-Among some of the popular uses for smart cards is the ability to control access to computer systems.
-To operate the owner must have the smart card and they must know the PIN to unlock the card.
-This provides a higher degree of security than single-factor authentication such as just using a password.
+One of the most popular uses for smart cards is to control access to computer systems.
+The owner must physically have the smart card, and they must know the PIN to unlock it.
+This provides a higher degree of security than single-factor authentication (such as just using a password).
+In this page, we describe how to enable smart card authentication on Ubuntu.

-Software
+Software requirements

-The following packages must be installed to obtain a smart card configuration on Ubuntu.
+The following packages must be installed to obtain a smart card configuration on Ubuntu:

-• pcscd: contains the drivers needed to communicate with the CCID smart card readers.
+• pcscd: contains the drivers needed to communicate with the CCID smart card readers

 • sssd: the authentication daemon that manages smart card access and certificate verification

-$ sudo apt install opensc-pkcs11 pcscd sssd libpam-sss
+sudo apt install opensc-pkcs11 pcscd sssd libpam-sss

-Hardware
+Hardware requirements

 Any PIV or CAC smart card with the corresponding reader should be sufficient.
 USB smart cards like Yubikey embed the reader, and work like regular PIV cards.